heralden/folg/README.md

 By default, you'll get a *stream of thought* layout, which is suitable for many short posts with little text and few images.
 If you write fewer longer posts, you would probably prefer having a *table of contents* with each post being their own page.
 You can enable this with the `:toc true` argument.

+When using the *stream of thought* layout, you won't get any pagination unless you set it with `:paginate 5`.
+This argument can't be used together with `:toc`, which already paginates to single pages.
+Using pagination is recommended when you have lots of posts, particularly when rich with images.

 ## Customisation

 Just edit `src/folg.clj`.
 Thanks to the excellent libraries it uses, it's very little code.